 Have you ever sat on your microfiber couch and thought “what’s that smell?”
 Microfiber furniture has a way of smelling.
 The smell doesn’t seem to go away and lingers every time you sit down.

-The secret is you don’t want to spray the actual microfiber, lift up the couch cushions and allow the fabric to dry before adding the cushions again.
+Whenever you mist them, lift up the couch cushions and allow the fabric to dry before adding the cushions again.
+You can directly spray microfiber cloths.

 2. Getting Rid of Stains